blancks/rogue/README.md

 This ensures that customizations and core updates remain isolated while third-party logic can be added, replaced, or removed independently.
 This flexible separation streamlines both maintenance and extensibility for all parties.

 > 🚨 **Note:**
-> * For unmasked routing to work, the application controller inside the `Rogue\App` namespace must use the same FQCN you want to extend or replace under `Rogue\Mask`, except for the `App` segment of course.
+> * For unmasked routing to work, the application controller inside the `App` namespace must use the same FQCN you want to extend or replace under `Mask`, except for the `App` segment of course.
 > * Routes intended to be unmasked must use the appropriate `UnmaskedRoute` attribute (such as `UGet`, `UPost`, etc.) in the Mask controllers.
 This ensures Rogue can correctly substitute the custom logic in place of the core implementation.
 > * If you want to build completely new endpoints, this requirement does not apply: you are free to define new controllers and routes as needed.